dfangnon/AMMI_Kernel_Methods_for_ML_Challenge_2023/README.md

 Team name: Bourbaki's KM_Team

-This project was done in collaboration with (Verlon Roel Mbingui)[https://github.com/VerlonRoelMBINGUI]
+This project was done in collaboration with (https://github.com/VerlonRoelMBINGUI)[Verlon Roel Mbingui]

 The link brings you to the hackathon website